Angst

 b1b7a9395fcce2b003e4dca9b0b0392a_full.jpg

 Winter was a savannah cat (see photos of others, they are amazing) who belonged to @vicka.
-Abused as a kitten, he was very shy of people, but would approach you if you stayed quite.
+Abused as a kitten, he was very shy of people, but would approach you if you stayed quiet.
 He liked to perch high on a desk in the room I'd pass through when making a late night trip to the bathroom—this great big cat, looking like a wild egyptian god, staring down at me—scared me more than once!
-He was diagnosed…
+He was diagnosed with cancer a few days ago and she had him put to sleep.

 Dominance: What Draws, What Intimidates